smc/manjari/README.md

-Spiral
+Manjari
 ======
-A Malayalam font in concept experimental stage
+A Malayalam font in concept experimental stage.